sse-secure-systems/connaisseur/docs/basics.md

 Connaisseur ships with a few rules pre-configured.
 There is two rules that should remain intact in some form in order to not brick the Kubernetes cluster:

-- `k8s.gcr.io`: This is an `allow` rule for Kubernetes images (`k8s.gcr.io`) in order to not block cluster relevant images.
-These cannot be validated currently.
+- `registry.k8s.io`: This is an `allow` rule for Kubernetes images (`registry.k8s.io`) in order to not block cluster relevant images.
+These images are signed with keyless Cosign signatures, which Connaisseur doesn't support yet.
+Thus, they cannot be validated currently.
 - `docker.io/securesystemsengineering/*:*`: This rule is used to validate the Connaisseur images with the respective validator and removal can break the Connaisseur deployment.
 It is, however, possible to use the static `allow` validator.

 #### Configuration options